StephaneMichoulier/Pamdeas/README.md

 This code is mainly developed to understand the behaviour of porous grains constrain by numerous physical processes and to test the algorithms for a future implementation in 3D Hydrodynamics code.

-FEW WORDS ON INPUT FILE OPTION (Respect the blank space, or be ready for unforeseen consequences) 2 models can be used to study the evolution of the porosity.
+FEW WORDS ON INPUT FILE OPTION (Respect the blank space, or expect unforeseen consequences) 2 models can be used to study the evolution of the porosity.
 One is based on the increase of mass (dm/dt) and use A. Garcia's algorithms, the other one is based on the increase of size (ds/dt) and use my algorithms
 The dmdt model support the bounce process, but not the dsdt model.